GauravDhuri/missingskill-learning/javascript/introduction.md

 * Web Servers

 As we can see, JS is a very valuable scripting language that web developers must learn.

+Since JavaScript is vast to learn, I have divided into multiple sections :-

+* Basic
+* Advanced
+* Arrays, Objects & Functions
+* ES6

 <style>
 .highlight{